JeffreyKozik/ComputerHopeGitTutorial/README.md

 # ComputerHopeGitTutorial
-Learning to use Git from ComputerHope's tutorial: https://www.computerhope.com/issues/ch001927.htm.
+Learning to use Git from ComputerHope's tutorial.